 Of course, no list of African Americans in STEM would be complete without mentioning the renowned Dr. George Washington Carver.

-In the Garden with Dr. Carver is an absolutely stunning historical fiction written from the perspective of a child who learned from this great teacher.
+is an absolutely stunning historical fiction written from the perspective of a child who learned from this great teacher.
 We found this book extremely inspiring, and several gardening experiments and a host of sketches resulted.

 Of course, this is by no means an exhaustive list.
 There are many, many more African Americans who have succeeded in STEM.
 Do you have a resource to recommend?